aws-samples/amazon-transcribe-live-call-analytics/lca-ai-stack/TranscriptSummarization.md

 Currently the transcript summarization feature is 'experimental'.
 In later releases we may adopt different techniques and add capabilities based on feedback from early adoption.
 We encourage experimentation, and feedback!

-Here is an example of a Transcript Summary:
+Example Transcript Summary:

 ![TranscriptSummary](./images/TranscriptSummary.png)

+Transcript Summaries are generated after the call has ended, and can take 20-30 seconds to appear on the UI.

-When a call ends, LCA's Event Processor Lambda function will check to see if the stack has been configured for summarization.
-Summarization is configured by choosing an value for the `EndOfCallTranscriptSummary` CloudFormation parameter.
+Configure Transcript Summarization by choosing a value for the `EndOfCallTranscriptSummary` CloudFormation parameter when deploying or updating your LCA stack.
 Valid values are
 `DISABLED`, `SAGEMAKER`, and `LAMBDA`.

 ### **DISABLED** (default)

-This option disables call transcript summarization.
+This option (the default) disables call transcript summarization.

 ### **SAGEMAKER**